 Language allows humans to connect.
-A simple ‘hello’ and ‘thank you’ can help you get close to the locals of the country.
+A simple ‘hello’ and ‘thank you can help you get close to the country’s locals.
 This will amuse them and will undoubtedly bound them to go the extra mile for help.

 Nepal is a small country landlocked country between two giant nations, China and India.
-It is a country of rich, multi-ethnic and multi-dimensional culture.
+It is a country of rich, multi-ethnic, and multi-dimensional cultures.

-Amidst, the roof of the world, lies a small landlocked country, Nepal.
-Roughly about 150,000 square kilometers, the country is a mix of culture influenced by China, India, and West, but what’s impressive is it still has its root intact.
-The country offers terrain, hills, and the Himalayas enriched with diverse culture and welcoming people.
+Amidst the roof of the world lies a small landlocked country, Nepal.
+Roughly about 150,000 square kilometers, the country is a mix of culture influenced by China, India, and the West, but what’s impressive is it still has its root intact.
+The country offers terrain, hills, and the Himalayas enriched with diverse cultures and welcoming people.

-The majority of Nepalese speaks their national language, Nepali.
+The majority of Nepalese speak their national language, Nepali.
 However, some people only speak the local language, one amongst other 123 local languages.

-Talking about language, if you can speak English, you won’t much run into communication gaps as most population learns English as the second language.
+Talking about language, if you can speak English, you won’t run into communication gaps as most populations learn English as the second language.

-With over 90 peaks which lies above 7000 meters, Nepal is home to eight of the highest peaks in the world.
-It is a pilgrimage to those who’s religion is Trekking.
+With over 90 peaks that lie above 7000 meters, Nepal is home to eight of the highest peaks in the world.
+It is a pilgrimage to those whose religion is Trekking.

 The major trekking attractions in Nepal are Everest Base Camp Trek, Annapurna Circuit Trek, The Great Himalayan Trail.

 With only 0.3% of Asia and .003% area of the Earth, Nepal provides shelter to 9% of the total bird found in the world.
-There are more than 850 species of birds recorded in Nepal, among which 42 species are globally threatened.
+More than 850 species of birds are recorded in Nepal, among which 42 species are globally threatened.

-Apart from the tallest point of earth, Nepal has a living goddess and a bird named spiny babbler, that can only be found in Nepal.
+Apart from the tallest point of earth, Nepal has a living goddess and a bird named spiny babbler, which can only be found in Nepal.

 The average stay in Nepal will take 10 USD, and the food is quite cheap, costing around USD 2 to 3 at the most.
-You may find a variety of local cuisine along with a mix of western, Chinese, and Indian items.
+You may find various local cuisine and a mix of western, Chinese, and Indian items.

 Nepal is said to be the home of gods, with different culture and the religion practiced together.
 Nepal is the paragon of “Unity in diversity.”